 Who says kids are the only ones that can enjoy popsicles?
-These delicious homemade popsicles are for adults only, healthy and delicious!
+These delicious homemade Fruity Sangria Popsicles are for adults only, healthy and delicious!

 I can't believe there are only a few weeks of summer left.
 I am holding onto it for dear life, but also looking forward to some semblance of a routine once these kiddies go back to school.